FrankTrani/FrankTrani.github.io/_posts/2024-10-12-standard-deviation-stock-market.md

 tags: [finance, stock-market, statistics, standard-deviation, machine-learning]
 ---

-# Using Standard Deviation to Predict the Stock Market

 In this post, we’ll explore the concept of **standard deviation** and how it can be applied to stock market predictions.
 While predicting the market is challenging due to inherent uncertainties, tools like **machine learning** are becoming increasingly helpful in improving forecasting accuracy.
 Understanding **statistical volatility** through standard deviation is the foundation, but newer technologies are also playing a significant role.